shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

 The RFEM discretizes in two stages:

-1. Primary division: dividing the deformable object of length $$L$$ into relatively simple elements with finite dimension $$\Delta l$$, their spring and damping features concentrate at one point (the sde is obtained in this way) (Figure 2a).
+1. Primary division: dividing the deformable object of length $$L$$ into relatively simple elements with finite dimension $$\Delta l$$ and concentrating their spring and damping features at one point as you can see in Figure 2a (the sde is obtained in this way);
-2. Secondary division: isolating rfes between sdes from the primary division, we obtain a system of rfes connected by sdes (Figure 2b).
+2. Secondary division: isolating rfes between sdes from the primary division to obtain a system of rfes connected by sdes (Figure 2b).

 <p style="align: left; text-align:center;">
     <img src="/assets/img/blog/RFEM_discr.png" alt width="55%"/>